 In the normal course of business, the Corporation regularly evaluates the financial position of its clients and reviews the credit history of each new client.
-As at December 31, 2020 and 2019, no clients had balances representing a significant portion of the Corporation's consolidated trade receivables.
+The Corporation uses its customers' historical terms of payment and acceptable collection periods for each customer class, as well as changes in its customers' credit profiles, to define failure to collect amounts receivable from customers.
+As at December 31, 2021 and 2020, no clients had balances representing a significant portion of the Corporation's consolidated trade receivables.
 The Corporation uses the expected credit losses method to estimate the allowance.
 It is based on the specific credit risk of its customers, the expected life of the financial assets, historical trends and economic conditions.
 The Corporation has trade accounts receivable from numerous clients, primarily advertising agencies.
 As a result, the Corporation does not believe that it is exposed to an unusual or significant level of credit risk.
-As at December 31, 2020, 7.8% of trade receivables had been outstanding for more than 120 days after the billing date (8.3% as at December 31, 2019), of which 43.0% were covered by an allowance for doubtful accounts (30.9% as at December 31, 2019).
+As at December 31, 2021, 8.8% of trade receivables, excluding companies under common control and associates, had been outstanding for more than 120 days after the billing date (7.3% as at December 31, 2020), of which 22.4% were covered by an allowance for doubtful accounts (43.0% as at December 31, 2020).